Tips from Wayne Hammond: Wildlife Photographer & Safari Adviser for Gamewatchers Safaris

 So there you have it, Six Top Tips from Wayne Hammond, one of our team of Safari Advisers for Gamewatchers.

-And if you would like to practise your photography skills on some of Africa’s incredible animals in their natural habitat, we have a special safari, specifically geared for photographers and personally escorted by US wildlife photographer Jeff Wendorff starting in Nairobi on 26th January 2018 for a small group of 6 persons, available to book now.
+And if you would like to practise your safari photography skills on some of Africa’s incredible animals in their natural habitat, we have a special safari, specifically geared for photographers and personally escorted by US wildlife photographer Jeff Wendorff starting in Nairobi on 26th January 2018 for a small group of 6 persons, available to book now.

-If those dates don’t suit, then don’t worry – all Gamewatchers Safaris provide great opportunities for photography and we will be pleased to assist you in organising a safari itinerary just for you.
+If those dates don’t suit, then don’t worry – all Gamewatchers Safaris provide great opportunities for safari photography and we will be pleased to assist you in organising a safari itinerary just for you.
 Just answer a few brief questions here to start planning the trip of a lifetime.

 If you are still researching your options then sign up for our free 6-part How to Book A Safari email series and discover how to make the most out of your time and budget.